 Athletic Trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions of the physically active.
-Athletic trainers work under the direction of a physician as a prescribed by state licensure statutes.

 To learn more about the athletic training profession, visit the (National Athletic Trainer's Association) NATA website.
-To learn more about the athletic training certification process and exam, visit the NATABOC website.
+To learn more about the athletic training certification process and exam, visit the BOC website at NATABOC website.
 To learn more about the availability of accredited athletic training programs, visit the Commission on Accreditation of Athletic Training Education (CAATE) website (caate.net).

 Associate in Science